Brett Wright, Ph.D.

-Prior to his appointment as interim dean in July 2014, Brett Wright was chair of HEHD’s Department of Parks, Recreation and Tourism Management, where he has served since joining the Clemson faculty in 2002.
+Brett Wright was appointed as interim dean of the college in July 2014 and became dean in May 2016.
+Prior to his appointment on the college level, he was chair of HEHD’s Department of Parks, Recreation and Tourism Management, where he has served since joining the Clemson faculty in 2002.
 He also serves as co-chair of the U.S. Play Coalition, which is housed at Clemson.
 He came to Clemson from George Mason University, where he taught in the Department of Health, Sport and Leisure Studies, directed the Center for Recreation Resources Policy, was an Affiliate Faculty for the Environmental Science and Public Policy Program in the Department of Biology, and chaired the Department of Health, Fitness and Recreation Resources.
 He earned his bachelor’s and master’s degrees from Morehead State University and his doctorate from Texas A&M University.

-Kathy Headley is a professor of reading education and a faculty member at Clemson University since 1987.
+Kathy Headley is a professor of reading education and has been a faculty member at Clemson University since 1987.
 She began her career as an elementary classroom teacher and reading specialist in Georgia before completing her doctorate in reading from Auburn University.
-In addition to her position as associate dean, she continues her collaboration with the Center of Excellence in Adolescent Literacy and Learning as the research director, having previously served as co-director of the center.
-Scholarship & Outreach
+In addition to her position as senior associate dean, she continues her collaboration with the Center of Excellence in Adolescent Literacy and Learning as the research director, having previously served as co-director of the center.

 Ron Gimbel comes to Clemson from the Uniformed Services University of the Health Sciences, which prepares uniformed services health professionals, officers and leaders to support the U.S. military health system.
 There, he served as the interim chair of the biomedical informatics department and concurrently as the director of the Department of Defense Patient Safety and Quality Academic Collaborative.
 A U.S. Navy veteran, Gimbel also served in operational assignments and as a health care administrator and as a senior health policy analyst on the clinical operations staff of the U.S. Navy Surgeon General.
 His research interests center on improving health care delivery and patient health through clinical research on physician decision-making, clinical documentation, and enhanced communication.